 Drawbacks of Hybrid Apps

-- Hybrid apps perform same for most of the apps except some applications such as 3D, HD games, and other high-graphics oriented apps.
+- Hybrid apps perform similarly for most of the apps except for some applications such as 3D, HD games, and other high-graphics-oriented apps.

 - A hybrid app must have a native plugin to access the basic platform functions such as the touch ID and camera.
 If there is no native plugin for that, then it is a tedious task to develop for a mobile developer.

 - All the hybrid mobile apps are dependent on open-source frameworks and libraries such as Ionic and Cordova.